leejaeka/PixelGAN/README.md

 # PixelGAN
- pixel flowers generation using WGAN-GP.
+16 by 16 pixel flowers generation using WGAN-GP.
 The project is best described with pictures below.
 All the flowers are GAN generated meaning they don't exist in real world!
-Note that with the generator, I can generate infinite unique pixel flowers.
+Note that with the generator, I can generate infinitely unique flowers.
 Here are some of my favorites. <br/>
 [Link to Google Colab Notebook](https://colab.research.google.com/drive/1Q5RnFuy6C4dfmyuiHDeFNIpotDYohCi6?usp=sharing)

 ![main](/output/1.png)